mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I'm not getting paid by anyone or receiving free products to write this post.
 I have no advertisers to satisfy or partnerships to maintain.

-The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.
-This means the author receives a commission when readers purchase products through links in the article.
+The uncomfortable truth about most homelab blogs is that they're funded by affiliate links.
+This means the author receives a commission when their readers purchase products through links in the article.

 Authors can still provide valuable information while using affiliate links, and some of the best homelab bloggers fund their work that way.
-Nevertheless, affiliate links create a clear conflict of interest between the author and their readers.
+Nevertheless, affiliate links create a conflict of interest between the author and their readers.
 If merchants pay the author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.

-I'm not claiming that to be pure of heart or denouncing anyone who writes for money, but my incentives are more aligned with my readers'.
+I'm not claiming to be pure of heart or denouncing anyone who writes for money, but my incentives are more aligned with my readers'.
 I write my blog out of vanity &mdash; I like when people tell me that they find my posts interesting or useful.
 Writing out my thought process also helps me improve my approach and elicits useful feedback from readers.

 My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect my other choices.
-I'll disclose my relationship with TinyPilot whenever mentioning it.
+I'll disclose my relationship with TinyPilot whenever I mention it.

 ## Choosing a rack